Bills Digest No. 33, 2024-25

 • introduces principles-based obligations, which require regulated entities to detect, prevent, report and disrupt scams.
 Additionally, regulated entities will be required to maintain corporate records, report certain information to regulators, and establish dispute resolution frameworks for consumers subject to scams (Division 2)

-• allows the Minister to make sector-specific codes which accord with the SPF (Division 3)
+• allows the Minister to make sector-specific codes which accord with the SPF principles (Division 3)

 • allows the Minister to authorise external dispute resolution schemes (Division 4)

-• establishes the Australian Competition and Consumer Commission (ACCC) as the ‘SPF general regulator’, and allows for the appointment of other Commonwealth entities as ‘sector regulators’ (Division 5)
+• designates the Australian Competition and Consumer Commission (ACCC) as the ‘SPF general regulator’ and allows for the appointment of other Commonwealth entities as ‘sector regulators’ (Division 5)

-• authorises the appointment of inspectors to monitor and investigate compliance with the SPF and SPF codes who, in certain circumstances, will possess specified powers with respect to monitoring and investigating compliance (Division 6), and
+• authorises the appointment of inspectors to monitor and investigate compliance with the SPF principles and SPF codes (Division 6) and

 • provides mechanisms for the recovery of damages for scam victims as a result of contravention of civil penalty provisions by a regulated entity, as well as other non‑punitive orders (Division 6).